awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_TF.md

 ```
 optimizer = ts.TornasoleOptimizer(optimizer)
 ```

 Create a monitored session with the above hook, and use this for executing your TensorFlow job.
 ```
 sess = tf.train.MonitoredSession(hooks=[hook])
 ```
-Refer [this page](examples/simple.md) describing an example of using Tornasole with a session based training script.

 ### Estimator based training
 We need to create TornasoleHook and provide it to the estimator's train, predict or evaluate methods.
 First, we need to import `tornasole.tensorflow`.